Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 2. be registered in the properties file <code>mqtt-mapping-extension/src/main/resources/extension-external.properties</code>
 3. be developed/packed in the maven module <code>mqtt-mapping-extension</code>. **Not** in the maven module <code>mqtt-mapping-service</code>.
 This is reserved for internal extensions.
 4. be uploaded through the Web UI.

+> **_NOTE:_** When you implement <code>ProcessorExtension<O></code> an additional <code>RepairStrategy.CREATE_IF_MISSING</code> can be used.
+This helps to address mapping cases, where you want to create a mapping that adapts to different structures of source payloads.
+It is used to create a node in the target if it doesn't exist and allows for using mapping with dynamic content.
+See [sample 25](./resources/script/mapping/sampleMapping/SampleMappings_06.pdf).

 A sample how to build an extension is contained in the maven module [mqtt-mapping-extension](./mqtt-mapping-extension).
 The following diagram shows how the dispatcher handles meassages with different format: